sgnoohc/VBFSoft1Lep/README.md

 ### To run the code

+Must be ran on uaf as it uses input ntuples from uaf.

-Set up vanilla ROOT (tested with 6.06)
+Set up vanilla ROOT (tested with 6.06).

     sh scripts/link_input_files.sh
     make clean